Dear reader of ADxS.org, please excuse the disruption.

 W

-The dopamine D1 transporter in the PFC, which is damaged in schizophrenia, can be reactivated by cortisol in animal models, which normalizes the dopamine level.118
+The dopamine D1 transporter in the PFC, which is damaged in schizophrenia, can be reactivated by cortisol in animal models, which normalizes the dopamine level.119

 Dexamethasone has so far only been studied for its basic efficacy in rats.
-There have been no studies on its use in humans with regard to ADHD or the effects of long-term use, which could potentially have side effects (e.g. on the immune system).
+With regard to ADHD, there have been no studies on its use in humans or the effects of long-term use, which could potentially have side effects (e.g. on the immune system).

-On the other hand, compensating for the low cortisol level in ADHD and especially in ADHD-HI - provided that only the existing deficit is compensated for - could also have a positive influence in other ways.
+On the other hand, balancing cortisol levels that are too low in ADHD and especially in ADHD-HI - provided that only the existing deficit is compensated - could also have a positive influence in other ways.

 We have developed the idea of a dexamethasone shock treatment as a hypothesis: Dexamethasone for ADHD